Former Exclusive Home of 'UnderCurrent - Can You Break The Cycle' - Now available of Royal-Road and Scribble-Hub

 The conversation continued on in much this manner for some time as the two teenagers continued their carefree walk home from school, down along the busy yet peaceful streets of old London town.

-Of course the two children had no way of knowing that just a half dozen blocks away, 'Thee UnderCurrent Project' continued, past even what the public was being informed of.
+Of course the two, little more than children, had no way of knowing that just a half dozen blocks away, 'Thee UnderCurrent Project' continued, past even what the public was being informed of.